QuipNetwork/ethereum-sdk/README.md

 Env: `PRIVATE_KEY`, `DEPLOYER_ADDRESS` (canonical Deployer from step 1, e.g. `0xA1A3990E…` for the current `default` deployment), `FACTORY_OWNER`, `MAX_FEE` (QuipFactory creation fee in wei — `0` is valid), `PAYMASTER_OWNER`, `ETHERSCAN_API_KEY`.

-**3. Deploy a new QuipWallet implementation.** Can be run by anyone; deploying does not yet make the implementation usable for new wallets — vetting does (step 4).
+**3. Deploy a new QuipWallet (WOTS+ — sunset family) implementation.** Can be run by anyone; deploying does not yet make the implementation usable for new wallets — vetting does (step 4).
+The script lives under `script/deprecated/`; SHRINCS implementations deploy via their own flow.

 ```bash
 make deploy-impl-base-sepolia